Lab Sheet 4

 }

-If a data item in class is declared as static, then only one copy of that item is created for the entire class, no matter how many objects there are.
+If a data item in a class is declared as static, then only one copy of that item is created for the entire class, no matter how many objects are created.
 All the objects share a common item of information.
-The static data are to be defined separately and they are not allocated during object creation.
+The static data must be defined separately outside the class, since they are not created during object creation.
+The static data members can be accessed directly through the class along with the objects.
+That means static data members can be accessed before the object is created.

 General syntax: